strvdr/kirin-chess/README.md

 ## Documentation

-I write a daily devlog which you can view at [strydr.net](https://strydr.net/articles).
+I write a weekly devlog which you can view at [strydr.net](https://strydr.net/articles).
 These devlogs are meant to serve as a walk through my thought process while building Kirin, as well as a limited form of documentation of the project.

-Kirin also has a documentation website, [kirin.strydr.net](https://kirin.strydr.net).
-This is a great place to start, and I will try and keep it as updated as possible as I build Kirin.
+I am also working on a documentation website for Kirin, which will be available at a subdomain to my website in the coming months.

 ## Roadmap

 - Bitboard board representation ✅
 - Pre-calculated attack tables ✅
 - Magic bitboards ✅
-- Encoding moves as integers
+- Encoding moves as a packed struct ✅
-- Copy/make approach for making moves
+- Copy/make approach for making moves ✅
+- Pseudolegal move generation with immediate legality testing ✅
 - Negamax search with alpha beta pruning
 - PV/killer/history move ordering
 - Iterative deepening